TERMS AND CONDITIONS FOR SUBSCRIPTION TO THE ZYNSTRA SERVICES

 1.1 When they start with a capital letter, the following words and phrases have the meanings shown:

 (a) Agreement: these terms and conditions together with the Order accepted by Supplier under clause 2.

-(b) Commencement Date: the earlier of: (i) the date when Supplier notifies Customer that users can be registered in active directory on the Hardware installed by Supplier at Customer’s premises; or (ii) thirty days after Supplier accepts the Order under clause 2 plus the period of any delay to the setup of the Services caused by Supplier or Zynstra, if any.
+(b) Commencement Date: the earlier of: (i) the date that the Hardware is installed and connects to the Supplier’s cloud management platform.; or (ii) thirty days after Supplier accepts the Order under clause 2 plus the period of any delay to the setup of the Services caused by Supplier or Zynstra, if any.

 (c) Customer: the company or organisation identified on the Order who subscribes for the Services.

-(d) Hardware: the appliance(s) upon which the Service is run.
+(d) Hardware: the server(s) upon which the Service is run.